Sachinyadav02/JavaScript-Notes/DOM.md

 # JS DOM Manipulation

+## What is DOM ?

+**---> Manipulating HTML through JavaScript code**

+I. The Document Object Model (DOM) in JavaScript is a programming interface that allows scripts to dynamically access and manipulate the content, structure, and style of HTML documents.

+II.
+It represents the document as a tree of objects, where each node corresponds to a part of the document (such as elements, attributes, and text).

 **Window Obj ---> global Obj** &nbsp;  &nbsp;    (sab kuch window object ke ander ata hain sab isi ke child hain)

 **HTML code ---> Convert JavaScript Object  ---> Document**